mindfuucker/docker-caddy-l4/README.md

 I believe that Caddy-l4 can be a great self-hosted community tool if it's a bit more approachable/easy.
 Supplying a Dockerfile and some Compose examples coupled with some Docker Images will bring more people in contact with Caddy-l4.

+Some usecases: Fowarding DNS, forwarding specific ports through a Wireguard Tunnel, exposing your Minecraft server to a VPS.

 Project Conncept: a TCP/UDP app for Caddy
 =======================================